 The new regulatory framework has made substantial progress towards the creation of a competitive wholesale market.
 It has put in place a workable and financeable basis for the development of new generation capacity, and has, in conjunction with the new concession contracts granted to all private sector companies, significantly enhanced the creditworthiness and economic value of the distribution sector.

 The Concessions Law and the Power Sector Law provided that all privatized distribution companies, including Elektro, be granted new 30 year concession contracts.
-These concession contracts are highly transparent contracts, which regulate the rights and obligations of the c
+These concession contracts are highly transparent contracts, which regulate the rights and obligations of the concessionaire and ANEEL.
+Key terms and conditions of Elektro’s concession contract include:

-. in the State of Sao Paulo.
+a 30-year term, renewable at no cost at the request of Elektro, subject to the approval of ANEEL;

+the exclusive right to provide electricity distribution services within the concession area;

+the obligation to supply all customers within the concession area who request such supply, subject to certain limitations concerning the economic viability of connecting the customer to the Grid;

+the obligation to meet certain service quality standards;

+the right to adjust tariffs in the period between the periodic tariff reviews according to a specified formula (see “Tariffs” below);

+the right to request an adjustment to its tariffs in the event of an occurrence which affects the economic and financial equilibrium of the contract; and

+the right to receive compensation in the amount of the net book value of its fixed assets in the event of unilateral trmination of the concession contract without cause by ANEEL.

+In order to complement and decentralize the federal regulatory process, the governement of Sao Paulo established a state body, the State Public Service Commission (“CSPE”), for the regulation of certain public services in the State of Sao Paulo.
+Subsequently, CSPE entered into an agreement with ANEEL, under which ANEEL delegated to CSPE certain specified responsibilities in relation to the regulation of electric utilities in the State of Sao Paulo.
 The responsibilities delegated by ANEEL to CSPE and regulated by Law 9,427 include:

 economic, technical and financial audits;